-Precision thin film resistors are used in analog and mixed signal circuits and specific SoC applications.
-Key attributes are precise resistance control, excellent matching properties, high voltage linearity, low temperature coefficients, low 1/f noise and low parasitics resulting in high Q values.
-Today the most widely used Si-substrate-, poly-Si-, or silicideresistors fabricated during front end processing suffer mainly from poor 1/f noise performance and substrate losses.
+Precision thin film resistors are widely used in analog and mixed-signal circuits and specific SOC applications.
+Key attributes are precise resistance control, excellent matching properties, high voltage linearity, low temperature coefficients, low 1/f noise, and low parasitics resulting in high Q values.
+Today the most widely used Si-substrate-, poly-Si-, or silicide- resistors fabricated during front-end processing suffer mainly from poor 1/f noise performance and substrate losses.

-Thin film resistors in the metallization levels can significantly improve the 1/f noise performance and other substrate losses.
-Key challenges for resistors in the interconnect are finding materials with moderate and tunable sheet resistance compatible with the standard interconnect materials and integration schemes, excellent thickness control and good etch selectivity to dielectrics with a modular integration scheme.
-Especially for Cu-metallization schemes, TaN has been found to be a promising candidate; however, other materials may be used in the near future.
+Thin film resistors in the metallization levels can significantly improve 1/f noise performance and other substrate losses.
+Key challenges for resistors in the interconnect are finding materials with moderate and tunable sheet resistance which are compatible with the standard interconnect materials and integration schemes, controllable thickness, and good etch selectivity to dielectrics with a modular integration scheme.
+Especially for Cu-metallization schemes, TaN has been found to be a promising candidate; however, other materials may see use in the near future.

-More details on the applications, typical requirements, the processing and integration challenges of the different passive devices (capacitors, inductors and resistors), including a list of recent references, can be found in the interconnect appendix section on 'Passive Devices'.
+More details on applications, typical requirements, and processing and integration challenges of the different passive devices (capacitors, inductors and resistors), including a list of recent references, can be found in the Appendix section for Passive Devices.